Training the Trainer

 Focused on Iowa and Illinois, we strengthened program delivery that improved water quality and added an additional 50,000 acres of cover crops planted.

-We partnered with Future Farmers of America to develop and deliver a shopper engagement campaign in Midwestern Walmarts on more sustainable farming practices.
+We partnered with Future Farmers of America to deliver a shopper engagement campaign in Midwestern Walmarts on more sustainable farming practices.